mayank1101/mayank1101.github.io/README.md

 ## About Me

-I'm **Mayank Sharma**, an Applied AI & Data Leader with 5+ years of experience building trustworthy Data & AI systems.
-My work bridges the gap between cutting-edge research and production-scale AI applications.
+I'm **Mayank Sharma**, an Analytics Engineer and AI professional with 5+ years of experience building data-driven systems and production AI solutions.
+My work combines data infrastructure expertise with AI to deliver measurable business impact across healthcare, manufacturing, and enterprise domains.

 ### Highlights
 - **Education**: M.Tech in Data Science from IIT Jammu (CGPA: 8.70/10)